hellolol2016/referralnu/README.md

 ### Co-op advisor
 As a co-op advisor, you need to be able to keep tabs on your students and their progress to make sure that they are on the right track.
 With that advisors are able to view student information given a student id, advisors can also view students requests and how many are pending, accepted, or rejected.
-Advisors are also tasked with helping students find the best referrers and companies for students to have the best chance at receiving a referral, with that advisors are able to view the top companies that give out the most referrals and they can view individual referrers who haven’t given out many referrals.
+Advisors are also tasked with helping students find the best referrers and companies for students to have the best chance at receiving a referral, with that advisors are able to view the top companies that give out the most referrals and they can view individual referrers who haven’t given out many referrals so they have plenty left.
 Advisor can also message a student and set a follow up date to make sure they are progressing.

 ### Referral Giver
 As a referral giver, you can…